qradiolink/dmrtc/README.md

 2. Site to site handover in RX and TX does not work
 3. MS power control and transmit interrupt do not work
 4. RSSI indicated values are not accurate
-5. UDT short data polling does not work
+5. UDT short data polling other than NMEA location does not work
 6. Status polling from TS does not work
 7. Talkgroup call priorities not respected for all local calls
 8. Absolute channel grants do not work when the MS is set to hunt with fixed channel plan